pandelig/github-actions-tekton-demo/README.md

 # CI/CD Tutorials: GitHub Actions and Tekton

-This repository accompanies a series of blog posts that introduce CI/CD using GitHub Actions and Tekton.
+This repository accompanies my series of blog posts that introduce CI/CD using GitHub Actions and Tekton.

 ## Tutorial Series